By Roy Osherove

 Boy, did I think I was stellar!
 When people needed something—working code, infrastructure, a faster machine, or just an answer to something—I was their guy.
 By my own definition back then, I was doing a great job.

 Of course, doing a “great job” back then meant that I had very little time for myself and was mostly in meetings or was coding all day.
 I didn’t allow myself to take even a couple of days to go on a vacation and actually be away.
 I was always at work because people needed me.
 And it felt great to be needed.

-Looking back, I could have done so much better as the team leader.
+Looking back, I could have done so much better as the team leader with a bit more team training.
+Not saying the ways in which I lead was bad, but everyone can do with a bit of help once in a while, even if they think they are working at their best.
 That’s because today I believe the role of a team leader is vastly different from simply solving problems and getting out of the way.